daveM246/AHKMoveToDesktop/README.md

 	  this.Ptr_RemoveDesktop := this._vtable(this.IVirtualDesktopManagerInternal.Ptr, 12)
 	Compiled into an exe 'AHKMoveToDesktop_Win11_x64.exe'
 	Included the two SetForegroundWindow files which are required for VD.ah2

+ ### Known Issue:
+	Raised https://github.com/FuPeiJiang/VD.ahk/issues/59 as MoveToRelativeDesktopNum wasn't working
+	until after MoveWindowToRelativeDesktopNum was run.
+Work around is to use < and > (actually , and .) instead of left and Right keys.

  ## Build method (in case you want to modify it):